SysVisionz/svz-cookie/README.md

-# SuperCookie
+# TempMocks

-This module provides four management classes for saving and retrieving objects, arrays, and all current javascript primitives into a named cookie without issue.
+This module allows you to build a temporary object emulating how a normal server works with your mock data, complete with limited caching behaviors.

 ## Installation
 To install, in terminal type

 ```
-	npm i --save supercookie
+	npm i --save-dev temp-mocks
 ```

 then, in your project,

 ```
-import SuperCookie from 'supercookie';
+import TempMocks from 'temp-mocks';
 ```

 ## Constructor

-new SuperCookie(name)
+TempMocks(path)

 ## Class Variables

-* **name**
+* **path**
 type: ***String***
-The cookie being utilized by SuperCookie.
+The directory path to the current mock data.

 * **value**
 type:***String***